DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 #### Antigravity 2.0

 :::info
-Refer to the [official documentation](https://antigravity.google/docs/mcp) for full details on MCP server integration in Antigravity.
+Antigravity's [official documentation](https://antigravity.google/docs/mcp) covers MCP server integration in full.
 :::

 These are the steps to complete for connecting DHTMLX MCP server with Google Antigravity: